Applications are officially open!

 The prize is available to all medical students in the UK and Republic of Ireland.

 Each university/medical school has been emailed, asking them to nominate and select their most outstanding medical student from any year, who has a keen interest in paediatrics.
-Medical students interested in applying will need to submit their CV and personal statement explaining the reason why they are applying and should be nominated to their university/medical school to the Head of Paediatrics in their establishment.

 The university/medical school will then nominate their winner (one per medical school) to the College, who is then invited by RCPCH to attend the conference completely free of charge.